 Ferocious competition.
 Ever-evolving marketplace.
 Uncertainty.

 So, what are those advantages?
 One foundational principle for organizations – regardless of size – is meticulous financial budgeting and forecasting.
-Knowing how much money your business is spending and, by extension, how much it will need to spend in the coming days, months or years.
+Know how much money your business is spending and by extension, how much it will need to spend in the coming days, months or years.
 Adequate budgeting and forecasting is critical to financial well being.